 − InterPro provides a convenient platform for functional annotation of protein sequences by integrating multiple protein-related databases, including the prediction of protein families, structural domains, and functional sites.
-It combines protein signatures from these member databases into a single searchable resource, capitalising on their individual strengths to produce a powerful integrated database and diagnostic tool.
+It combines protein signatures from these member databases into a single searchable resource, capitalizing on their individual strengths to produce a powerful integrated database and diagnostic tool.

 − neXtProt is a new human protein-centric knowledge platform.
 Developed at the Swiss Institute of Bioinformatics (SIB), it aims to help researchers answer questions relevant to human proteins.

-− The Pfam database is a large collection of protein families, and containing 18,259 manually curated entries.
+− The Pfam database is a large collection of protein families that contains 18,259 manually curated entries.
 Each protein family represented by multiple sequence alignments and hidden Markov models (HMMs).

 − PROSITE is a database of protein families, domains and functional sites.
-It is based on the observation that, while there is a huge number of different proteins, most of them can be grouped, on the basis of similarities in their sequences, into a limited number of families.
+It is based on the observation that, while there is a huge number of different proteins, most of them can be grouped, based on the similarities in their sequences, into a limited number of families.
 Proteins or protein domains belonging to a particular family generally share functional attributes and are derived from a common ancestor.

 − SUPERFAMILY is a database of structural and functional annotation for all proteins and genomes.
 The SUPERFAMILY annotation is based on a collection of hidden Markov models, which represent structural protein domains at the SCOP superfamily level.
 A superfamily groups together domains which have an evolutionary relationship.
 The annotation is produced by scanning protein sequences from over 2,478 completely sequenced genomes against the hidden Markov models.